Kilt, Holyrood tartan

 The answer should be, open the door and out you go.
 But for most men it is not as simple as that.
 If a man wants a tattoo, he'll get it.
 If he wants his hairs to grow long, he will have them to.
 If he wants his tongue, nose, lip, ears, or any other part of his body pierced, he will have it done.
 But if he wants to wear a kilt, which is definitely considered a man's garment, he might not dare to wear it out, because of a slight resemblance with a woman's skirt or just because it is different.
 It is ridiculous, don't you agree?

-Should you tell people you know that you consider wearing kilts or already do?
+Should you tell people, you know, that you consider wearing kilts or already do?

 Yes, it might be a good idea.
 No rumours, then.
 No secrets.
 But how?

-You might simply tell them up front that you have got a kilt and have been out wearing it.
-Or you could have them see pictures on your phone, showing your new car or whatever and in some of them you are accidently wearing a kilt as the most natural thing in the world.
+Or you could have them see pictures on your phone, showing your new car, a vintage camera, you have bought, pictures from your last holyday abroad or whatever, and in some of them you, as the most natural thing in the world, are wearing a kilt.
 Then they shall ask, and you shall answer their questions.
+And if they don't ask, they'll know nevertheless.

 A holiday in Scotland might also be a good and credible reason.
 You have tried on a kilt, you liked it, you bought it, and now you wear it.
-Tell about your trip on social media and show pictures.

-By all means, social media, like Facebook, Twitter, Pinterest, and Instagram, is great.
-Post pictures of you in your kilt and explicitly talk about the advantages.
-Or don't mention it at all, just have pictures showing you in a kilt when taking the dog out or sitting at a cafe, having a coffee.
+You might post pictures of you in your kilt and explicitly talk about the advantages.
+Or you don't mention it at all, just let pictures speak for themselves.
+They might show you taking the dog out or sitting at a cafe, having a coffee.
 The kilt just has to be implied in the picture.
-Social media might be the most efficient way to communicate the news.
-With that step behind you, everything is much easier.

 Kilt at sunset